thkukuk/fritzbox-monitoring/mrtg/README.md

 the bandwith usage of your Fritzbox with mrtg and some scripts around it to start and manage the container with systemd and podman.

+The fritzbox bandwidth monitor uses mrtg to monitor the bandwith usage of your fritzbox.
+Only the IP address of the fritzbox is required for this.
+The container also includes a web server to show the current statistic.

 ## Run the container

 With default configuration: